 Sputnik V is one of the most effective vaccines globally with over 90% efficacy against coronavirus.
 The unique feature of the Russian vaccine is the use of two different components based on human adenovirus in two separate inoculations in order to deliver genetic material from the spike of the coronavirus into the human body.
 This approach provides for a stronger and longer-term immune response compared with vaccines using the same component for both inoculations.

-On November 23, 2020, following results which showed high efficacy for the Sputnik V vaccine, RDIF and the Gamaleya Center offered AstraZeneca the use of one of the two components of the Sputnik V vaccine.
+On November 23, 2020, following results which showed high efficacy for the Sputnik V vector vaccine COVID, RDIF and the Gamaleya Center offered AstraZeneca the use of one of the two components of the Sputnik V vaccine.

 AstraZeneca accepted the proposal by RDIF and the Gamaleya Center to use one of the two vectors of the Sputnik V vaccine in additional clinical trials of its own vaccine, which will commence before the end of this year.